 Christopher Fletcher considers himself to be both fortunate and privileged to have been Plymouth Philharmonic Choir’s conductor since 1996, during which time the choir has come to be recognised as one of the best in the South West.
 As well as the choir’s regular concerts with professional orchestras and soloists in Plymouth he has conducted the choir in cathedrals and churches all over Europe, including Notre Dame in Paris.

 Christopher was born in Leeds.
 At an early age he began to show considerable musical talent.
 At the age of ten he won the Northern Choirboy’s Championship in Harrogate singing Hear ye Israel from Mendelssohn’s Elijah and two years after this he became the first boy treble in the Bradford Diocese to be awarded the R.S.C.M.
-St. Nicolas Award.
+St. Nicholas Award.

 In 1978 Christopher was awarded a scholarship to study at Trinity College of Music, London.
 After graduating Christopher moved to South Devon, since when he has been actively involved in choral singing, church music and teaching.
 He has been organist and Master of Music at Plymouth R. C. Cathedral since 2001, previously holding a similar post at the Parish and Priory Church of St. Mary, Totnes.